Home remodeling · Hidden Hills, CA

 FAQ

-Hidden Hills Home Remodel — FAQ
+Hidden Hills Remodel Questions, Answered

-Unlike a pure interior kitchen or bathroom remodel, a whole-home remodel in Hidden Hills usually touches the exterior — new windows or altered fenestration, stucco recoloring, siding or cladding changes, roof replacement, front-yard hardscape reconfiguration, entry-gate redesign, or landscape integration.
-Significant exterior-visible changes on R-1 single-family properties commonly trigger Hidden Hills Community Association (HHCA) architectural review review and/or the city's Single-Family Residential design-review pathway, depending on the specific scope.
-We identify which pathway applies at the design phase and manage the submissions so the homeowner isn't coordinating between city departments.
+Anything the community can see.
+A whole-home remodel usually touches the exterior — new windows or altered fenestration, stucco recoloring, siding or cladding changes, roof replacement, front-yard hardscape, entry-gate redesign, landscape integration — and significant exterior-visible changes on R-1 properties commonly trigger HHCA architectural review and/or the city's Single-Family Residential design-review pathway.
+A change visible from the common areas, the gates, or the equestrian trail corridor goes through HHCA.
+We determine the pathway during design and handle the submissions.

 Get My Free Estimate — or call us directly — (310) 975-7590